LibreCodeCoop/whatsapp-client/README.md

   * Psalm
   * Phan
 * [x] Send qrcode to a Telegram bot
-* [ ] Hook to intercept all messages and send to Telegram Bot in conversation with predefined Telegram user
+* [x] Intercept all messages and send to Telegram Bot in conversation with predefined Telegram user
 * [ ] Respond message in Telegram bot and forward the response to WhatsApp contact
 * [ ] Define default reply message every time when receive new message in WhatsApp
 * [ ] Identify when WhatsApp is offline and notify to user in Telegram Group to open the Whatsapp Client in cellphone